 What is Verification?
 The verification process is like an audit of your FAFSA, comparing household and income information from documents we request with the figures you submitted on the FAFSA.
-The Department of Education requires that we resolve all “conflicting information” that affects Expected Family Contribution, or EFC.
+The Department of Education requires that we resolve all conflicting information.

 Our staff will review information including the following essential areas: